 Filing for bankruptcy will not necessarily discharge your UWCU refinance loans.

-UWCU does not partner with marketplace lender Credible.
+UWCU does not appear to partner with any major multilender marketplaces.

 Compare Student Loan Refinance Reviews